CtrlK

 context-map

-Maps file dependencies, flags shared imports, and groups files for safe parallel editing before code changes.
+Maps file dependencies, flags shared imports, groups files for safe parallel editing before code changes.
 Use when planning a refactoring, analyzing change impact, or understanding which files a modification will affect.

 77